-In addition, as part of its consideration of the safety and soundness implications of initiating an On Us Check cashing convenience fee, the Bank analyzed whether the proposed fee would constitute a "wrongful dishonor" of a check or impair its negotiability under the Uniform Commercial Code ("UCC").
+In addition, the Bank has analyzed the legal risks (which could raise safety and soundness concerns) arising from whether the proposed fee would constitute a "wrongful dishonor" of a check or impair its negotiability under the Uniform Commercial Code ("UCC").

-According to the analysis furnished by the Bank, whether a customer could challenge the On Us Check cashing fee as a wrongful dishonor depends on the terms of the deposit agreement between the Bank and the customer.
+According to the analysis furnished by the Bank, whether a customer could challenge the convenience fee as a wrongful dishonor depends on the terms of the deposit agreement between the Bank and the customer.
 Menicocci v.
 Archer National Bank of Chicago, 67 Ill.
 App.3d 388, 391 (1st Dist.
 1978) (the terms of a bank's relationship with its customer is governed by the terms of the deposit contract).
-As noted above, the deposit agreement for the accounts to which the Bank's On Us Check cashing fee applies includes a provision that the Bank "may charge a person who cashes your check a fee if that person is not a deposit or loan (excluding credit cards) customer of the Bank or another [] company."
-Thus, because the Bank's deposit agreement clearly provides for check-cashing fees, the Bank has concluded that the application of the On Us Check cashing fee would not constitute a wrongful dishonor of a check under the UCC.11
+The deposit agreement for the accounts to which the Bank's fee applies includes a provision that "[i]f a check drawn against your account is presented over-the-counter for payment by a person who is not a deposit customer of the Bank, the Bank may charge a fee to the person presenting the check as a condition for payment for the check."
+Thus, because the Bank's deposit agreement clearly provides for check-cashing fees, the Bank concluded that the application of the fee would not constitute a wrongful dishonor of a check under the UCC.8 to payment appears on the face of the check:9